247521776/band-crypto/docs/ATOM.md

 # ATOM

-Irisnet-crypto has completed the docking cosmos main network(chain-id:cosmoshub-2),supports signing for the following transactions
+band-crypto has completed the docking cosmos main network(chain-id:cosmoshub-2),supports signing for the following transactions

 - Transfer
 - Delegate